What happens if you can’t afford a funeral?

 How Legal & General life insurance can help you with funeral costs

-No one can ever predict the future, but the cash sum from a Legal & General Over 50s Fixed Life Insurance policy could be put towards some funeral expenses.
+No one can ever predict the future, but the cash sum from a Legal & General Over 50s Life Insurance plan could be put towards some funeral expenses.
 Funeral Benefit Option can be added for no additional cost.
 The cash sum at time of claim would be paid straight to Dignity Funeral Limited and a Dignity Funeral Director would take care of your funeral arrangements.
 An extra £250 would also be provided towards funeral costs.